-Allocation of receipts by registered securities and commodities dealers
+Receipts by registered securities and commodities dealers

-Section 210.3(a) was amended by adding a new subparagraph (9)(A).
-This new subparagraph amended the receipts factor of the business allocation percentage with respect to certain receipts earned by a registered securities or commodities broker or dealer.
+The following rules apply for determining whether a receipt is deemed to arise from services performed in New York State by a registered securities or commodities broker or dealer for purposes of computing the receipts factor of the business allocation percentage (section 210.3(a)(9)(A)).
 A registered securities or commodities broker or dealer is a broker or dealer who is registered by the Securities and Exchange Commission or the Commodities Futures Trading Commission.
-The term securities and commodities have the same meanings as the meanings in sections 475(c)(2) and 475(e)(2) of the Internal Revenue Code.
+The term securities and commodities have the same meanings as the meanings in sections 475(c)(2) and 475(e)(2) of the IRC.